 Before the east coast adventure, I drove 2800 miles and 42 hours from Los Angeles to Florida with a couple pit stops along the way.
 The first stop was in Colorado, where I spent quality time with good friends that I worked with the past several summers.
 After a week there, I drove to Kansas City to visit Hank Lee on his birthday.
 After spending the night there, I drove home to St Louis, re-packed my car, and then drove to Florida.

 The day I arrived in Florida, I took a flight to Cancun, Mexico to enjoy 'sizzler.'
 This is an all-inclusive incentive trip that Southwestern offers to all students participating in their summer program.
 Great friends.
 Great memories.
-Thanks Southwestern for the impact you’ve had in my life.
-Very fun!

 After the Mexico trip, I was invited to a wedding in Texas to celebrate some dear friends sharing their love for one another...